eola-z-CS2103/CS2101/docs/UserGuide.md

 </div>

 <div markdown="block" class="alert alert-secondary">
 <span id="indices">:information_source: **Indices**</span>

 In NetworkBook, you often need to provide an index to specify a contact, or an entry in a multi-valued field of a contact.
 Indices are **integers counted from 1**.

 Make sure to provide indices that has a corresponding item in your NetworkBook.
-The exact valid range is from 1 to 2147483647 inclusive.
-If your command contains an invalid index, it will be considered an invalid command.
+If your command contains an invalid index, an error message will be shown.

 </div>